-The FAM, shown in Fig. 4, consists of eight separate memory blocks.
-Four hold the correlation factors, $\alpha{i,j}$, and the other four hold the systemic factors, X_j , for the current MC path.
+The FAM, shown in Fig. 5, consists of eight separate memory blocks.
+Four hold the correlation factors, $\alpha{i,j}$ , and the other four hold the systemic factors, $X_j$ , for the current MC path.
 The factors are generated using a variant of the Wallace Gaussian Random Number Generator (GRNG) [Lee et al. 2005].
+To reduce latency, the idiosyncratic factor, $Z_i$ , is generated by a second Wallace GRNG.

 To minimize stalls, the GRNG generates systemic factors for the next path while the old ones are still being used in the calculations.
-The new systemic factors are written to double buffered BRAMs.
+The new systemic factors are written into double buffered BRAMs.
+In a given MC path the same system factors are reused for all instrument, and new ones are generated for a new MC path.
 The architecture allows for a maximum of four factors to be processed in parallel; a decision which was made based on a typical MFGC simulation that usually has three to four factors [Glasserman and Suchintabandid 2007].
-To make sure the GRNG keeps up with Systemic factor use, the simulation has to have at least as many instruments as systemic factors, or a minimum of four instruments for more than four Systemic factors.
-This requirement arises due to the Wallace GRNG being only able to produce one random sample per cycle, while the rest of the module accumulates up to four factors per cycle.
+The Wallace GRNG produces one random sample per cycle, while the rest of the module accumulates up to four factors per cycle.
+It takes n cycles to produce n Gaussian variants, and $\left\lceil \frac{n \times \# \text{Instrument}}{4} \right\rceil$ to accumulate all the factors.
+Hence, to make sure the GRNG keeps up with systemic factor use, the simulation has to have at least as many instruments as factors, or a minimum of four instruments for n > 4.

 Unlike, the OFGC model, which operates on single-precision floating-point Gaussian samples, the FAM uses 5-integer and 27-fractional bits fixed-point notation.
 The use of fixed-point notation allows for single-cycle addition, which in turn allows for a single-cycle final systemic factor accumulation, thereby reducing module latency.